What is Paid Search Advertising? PPC Beginners Guide

 Step 5: Set bids

 Settings bids determine the cost of each click and, ultimately, the ad’s placement in the SERPs.
-You set how much you want to pay to click on one of the ads for your keywords called a “Bid” or “Max CPC.”
+You can set bids manually or use AI through Google Ads Smart Bidding algorithms.

-Example: if an advertiser wants to target the keyword “digital camera,” they may set a bid of $1.50 for that keyword, but for the keyword “professional DSLR camera,” they can set a bid of $2.50 to increase the chances of winning the auction, which also means they’re more likely to attract users most likely to purchase a professional DSLR camera.
+Example: If an advertiser wants to target the keyword “digital camera,” they may set a bid of $1.50 for that keyword, but for the keyword “professional DSLR camera,” they can set a bid of $2.50 to increase their chances of winning the auction.
+This also means they’re more likely to attract users who are most likely to purchase a professional DSLR camera.

 Paid search platforms offer suggestions for bidding amounts, but it’s up to you and your budget.
-If Google Ads recommends a bid of $3.50, but you want to bid $3.00, you can; it means your ads show lower down on the page or less frequently.
+If Google Ads recommends a bid of $3.50, but you want to bid $3.00, you can.
+This may lead to ad placement lower down on the page or less frequently.

 When someone searches for your keyword, an auction is held.
-If your ad wins, it’ll appear in the SERPs, and your ad’s “ad rank” is determined by a combination of bid and quality score.
+If your ad wins, it’ll appear in the search results.
+The ad’s “ad rank” is determined by a combination of bid and quality score.

-2️⃣ Ad relevance: your ad’s relevance to the user’s search.
+2. Ad Relevance: how relevant your ad is to the user’s search.

 The quality score rewards higher-quality ads instead of high-budget advertisers to prevent irrelevant ads from appearing on top of search results.